Arvinth-Krishna/Reco-PC-Server/README.md

 ### ★ Sleep  [⇪](https://github.com/Arvinth-Krishna/Reco-PC-Server#features-list--)

 * !sleep or !sleep *minutes*
 	> ⚠ Warning: Sleep command may act as hibernate.
-(Please create a pull request if you know to fix this issue.)
+(Please create a pull request if you know to fix this issue. [sleep_module.py](https://github.com/Arvinth-Krishna/Reco-PC-Server/blob/main/modules/sleep_module.py))
 	>
 	> Sleeps your computer immediately or with a time delay in minutes.